Artingl/m3-j504-devicetree/README.md

 My DT has some hardcoded values, like FB base, which might be different on your device
 # Things that do work
-Currently these things work: aic v3, only single cpu core (no smp), dart, mtp and keyboard, simple drm framebuffer, usb2 support
+Currently these things work: aic v3, only single cpu core (no smp), dart, mtp and keyboard, simple drm framebuffer, usb2 support, smc (battery status, etc.)

 ### Arch Linux booted via USB
 ![Arch Linux](arch.jpg "Arch Linux booted via USB")